HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_provisioning/ldap_attribute_mapping.md

 # LDAP attribute mapping

-Attribute Mapping defines how corresponding data points between different sources and the people service are identified and translated.
-This ensures user information like names, emails, or IDs are accurately transferred while adhering to the people service's data structure.
+Attribute mapping defines how corresponding data points between different sources and People Service are identified and translated.
+This ensures user information like names, emails, or IDs are accurately transferred while adhering to People Service's data structure.

 ## Configuring Attributes
 The attribute mapping settings are defined in the [LDAP configuration documentation](../../deployment/configuration/index.md#ldap-configuration).
 Key configurations include: